 Taualuga: The Last Dance.
 Shigeyuki Kihara in solo performance at the 4th Asia-Pacific Triennial of Contemporary Art, Queensland Art Gallery, Brisbane, Australia, 2003.
 Photo by Lukas Davidson.

-The first part of the list are vernacular terms from the Pacific region and the second part of the list are English terms.
-The vernacular and English terms do not always have direct equivalencies.
+This is a list of vernacular terms from the Pacific region.
+These terms do not always have direct equivalencies with English terms.
 The usage of these terms are evolving and their meaning may differ depending on the person.
 We offer these as the broadly accepted definitions for these terms.

 There are diverse and constantly shifting expressions of gender identity and sexual identity in the Pacific island region.
 Identity expressions that would be defined as homosexual or transgendered using western vocabulary often fulfilled important and well-established cultural or ritual functions within various parts of the Pacific.
 Contact with Europeans and the subsequent colonization of the region often resulted in rejection or suppression of these identities.
 More recently these identities are being reclaimed and redefined, responding to both traditional and external influences and expectations.